Abercairny

 Abercairny is an estate in the Scottish region of Perth and Kinross.
-It had the distinction of a short visit by Queen Victoria 12 September 1842, when she wished to see the mansion house, then under construction.
-The estate, owned by the Moray family since the 13th century, is 4 mi east of Crieff.
+It had the distinction of a short visit by Queen Victoria on 12 September 1842, when she wished to see the mansion house, then under construction.
+The estate, owned by the Murray (or Morays) family since the 13th century, is 4 mi east of Crieff.

 It is included in the Inventory of Gardens and Designed Landscapes in Scotland.